ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

+1.22 2020-01-19 iTunes categories now use comma instead of pipe as a separator.
+				Characters which are valid UTF-8 but invalid XML are removed.
+				Most ini examples updated to use double quotes.
 1.21 2020-01-10 Uncache the podcast when the configuration changes, making it
                 quicker and easier to experiment with settings.
 1.20 2019-12-30 Cache files per media-file, which speeds up large podcasts